sonatsuer/sonatsuer.github.io/markdown/posts/note-on-lenses.md

 forgets what was set.
-For instance I can produce a value by the expression `Left 3 & parallel .~ OnTheRight`{.haskell} which I know to be `Right 3`{.haskell}, however when I want to consume tat value I still need to pattern match against _both_ `Left`{.haskell} and `Right`{.haskell}. the ony way to get around this problem to allow set to change the type of the structure it acts on.
+For instance I can produce a value by the expression `Left 3 & parallel .~ OnTheRight`{.haskell} which I know to be `Right 3`{.haskell}, however when I want to consume tat value I still need to pattern match against _both_ `Left`{.haskell} and `Right`{.haskell}.
+The only way to get around this problem is to allow `set`{.haskell} to change the type of the structure it acts on.
 So simple lenses will not cut it.

-As an example let we will model temperature with unit Fahrenheit or Celsius.
+As an example we will model temperature with unit Fahrenheit or Celsius.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.haskell}
 data Unit = Celsius | Fahrenheit